ultrazohm/ultrazohm_sw/docs/README.rst

 Including searchable images as vector graphics
 ----------------------------------------------

-Every image that does not fit the criteria photograph or based on screenshot has to be included as a searchable vector graphic.
+Every image that does not fit the criteria photograph or based on a screenshot has to be included as a searchable vector graphic.
 This can be done by the following code, using .svg is advised:

 .. code-block:: RST